 With advancing technology, problems such as astigmatism and the need for bifocals we can now address with both soft contact lenses and gas permeable lenses.

 - Toric lenses — Toric lenses correct for astigmatism (blurry vision) and either myopia (nearsightedness) or hyperopia (farsightedness).
 They are designed with curvatures at different angles (depending on the condition) so that they stay in place and don’t rotate on the eye.
 They usually are weighted at the bottom and must be placed on the eyes according to an alignment line on the top of the contact.
 Toric lenses come in both soft contacts and GP types.

 - Bifocal lenses — Both soft contacts and GP contacts also are available in bifocal styles.
 These correct for both near and far vision, depending on the portion of the lens viewed through, just as bifocal glasses do.

 Contact lens wear is a great alternative to glasses.
 Recent innovations in contact lens technology provide benefits that make it possible to improve comfort, add convenience, and even improve the health of your eyes.

 Thanks to advances in contact lens technology in recent years, there are very few people who cannot wear contact lenses.
-Issues such as astigmatism and presbyopia used to preclude a person from being fit for contacts.
+Issues including astigmatism and presbyopia may prevent a person from being fit for contacts.
 But now there are bifocal lenses for those with presbyopia and toric lenses to correct astigmatism.